 SECTION 1.03.
 RESOLUTION TO CONSTITUTE CONTRACT.
-In consideration of the purchase and acceptance of any and all of the Series 2024 (to be determined) Bonds by those who shall own the same from time to time, the Authorizing Resolution, as supplemented by this Sixty-second Supplemental Resolution, shall be deemed to be and shall constitute a contract between the Department and the Registered Owners from time to time of the Series 2024 (to be determined) Bonds; and the security interest granted and the pledge made in the Authorizing Resolution, as supplemented by this Sixty-second Supplemental Resolution, and the covenants and agreements therein and herein set forth to be performed on behalf of the Department shall be for the equal benefit, protection and security of the Registered Owners of any and all of the Series 2024 (to be determined) Bonds, all of which, regardless of the time or times of their authentication and delivery or maturity, shall be of equal rank without preference, priority or distinction of any of the Bonds over any other thereof except as expressly provided in or permitted by the Authorizing Resolution, as supplemented by this Sixty-second Supplemental Resolution.
+In consideration of the purchase and acceptance of any and all of the Refunding Bonds by those who shall own the same from time to time, the Authorizing Resolution, as supplemented by this Sixty-third Supplemental Resolution, shall be deemed to be and shall constitute a contract between the Department and the Registered Owners from time to time of the Refunding Bonds; and the security interest granted and the pledge made in the Authorizing Resolution, as supplemented by this Sixty-third Supplemental Resolution, and the covenants and agreements therein and herein set forth to be performed on behalf of the Department shall be for the equal benefit, protection and security of the Registered Owners of any and all of the Refunding Bonds, all of which, regardless of the time or times of their authentication and delivery or maturity, shall be of equal rank without preference, priority or distinction of any of the Refunding Bonds over any other thereof except as expressly provided in or permitted by the Authorizing Resolution, as supplemented by this Sixty-third Supplemental Resolution.

+ARTICLE II

-ARTICLE II AUTHORIZATION OF ISSUANCE AND SALE OF THE SERIES 2024 (TO BE DETERMINED) BONDS; FORM OF THE SERIES 2024 (TO BE DETERMINED) BONDS
+AUTHORIZATION OF ISSUANCE AND SALE OF THE REFUNDING BONDS; FORM OF THE REFUNDING BONDS; AUTHORIZATION TO EXECUTE AN ESCROW DEPOSIT AGREEMENT